guardian/grid/docs/05-migration/01-about.md

 Image migration is an optional process in the Grid that will create a new index in the Elasticsearch cluster containing an up-to-date representation of all known images.
-In simple cases, this is akin to the [Elasticsearch Reindex API][es-reindex], i.e. moving all documents to a new index using the latest version of the mapping, but migration also contains improvements to ensure a seamless transition and improved metadata.
+Unlike the [Elasticsearch Reindex API][es-reindex] (i.e. copying all documents to a new index using the latest version of the mapping) the migration process rebuilds the document from the original image metadata (in S3) AND the user metadata (in DynamoDB) and NOT from the existing ES representation.
+Migration also contains improvements to ensure a seamless transition and improved metadata.

 ## Why